cmugpi/cmugpi.github.io/syllabus/index.md

 course is for you to have a fun break from your other classes, and an opportunity to see some real uses for what you're learning about.

-We will meet on Thursdays from 3:20 - 4:40 EDT on Zoom.
+We will meet on Thursdays from 3:05 - 4:25 EDT UC McConomy.

 ## Lecture